tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 Currently the only setting you can define at this point is the preferred region of the reserved servers.

 ![change-serveme-preference](/img/content/final-touches/change-serveme-preference.png)

+You can also exclude servers from being reserved by providing keywords you want to avoid.
+For that, check [here](/docs/website-settings#excluding-specific-servemetf-gameservers).

 ## Add admins to the site, set up whitelist, maps and skills